PostHog/posthog.com/contents/blog/company-survey.md

 ## H1 2024 survey results

 We had a 79% response rate, or 33 out of 42 eligible respondents, for our H1 2024 survey.
-For our last survey, which covered Q4 2023, we had a 74% response rate.
-Since then, we’ve added 14 new team members and lost three.
-Ideally we’d get a response rate of 90% or higher, though we did have a good cross section of teams and tenures.
+Our previous survey, which covered Q4 2023, had a 74% response rate.
+We’ve since added 14 new team members and three have departed.
+Ideally we’d get a response rate of 90% or higher, though we did have a good cross-section of teams and tenures.

 ### Highest scores